Build-Week-Immune/back-end/README.md

 AUTHORIZATION ROUTES
 POST to /api/auth/register

-expects  username, password, and role in the req.body POST to /api/auth/login
+expects  username, password, and role(admin,user) in the req.body POST to /api/auth/login

 expects username and password in the req.body, outputs a token and welcome message

-USER ROUTES:
+USER(patient) ROUTES:

 GET to /api/users